-External Email
+\External Email\

-Dear Chair Josefowitz and Honorable Commissioners:
+Dear Chair Haggerty and Honorable Commissioners:

-Subject: Item 3d - Allocation for Valley Link Project Advancement
+Subject: Item 8c - Allocation for Valley Link Project Advancement

 On behalf of the Innovation Tri-Valley Leadership Group (ITV), an organization representing employers, entrepreneurs, and innovators in the Tri-Valley region, I write to support the approval of the allocation of the \$46.8 million in AB 1171 Bridge Toll funds for the Tri-Valley - San Joaquin Valley Regional Rail Authority (Authority) for further advancement of the Valley Link project.

+This item received unanimous support of the MTC Programming and Allocations Committee on September 10th, and we are hopeful that it will receive similar support of the full Commission as well.
 After many decades of study, this action will assure that our Tri-Valley residents will finally benefit from the taxes and bridge tolls they have paid for many decades.
 In addition, it is a vital and necessary infrastructure investment to support and connect one of California's fastest growing regions that is home to over 450 technology companies with a \$42 billion GDP.